Harmonic almost complex structures on almost abelian Lie groups and solvmanifolds: Introduction

 The outline of the article is the following.
 We begin with some preliminaries about solvmanifolds in \S\ref{section:prelim}.
 In \S\ref{section:main} we characterize the almost abelian Lie algebras equipped with an almost Hermitian structure with harmonic almost complex structure (Theorem \ref{theorem:main}).
 In \S\ref{section:GH} we describe in a unified way the Gray-Hervella classes on almost abelian Lie algebras in order to study the interplay between the harmonicity condition and almost Hermitian geometry.
 We carry out this study in \S \ref{section:examples}, which is completely devoted to giving examples of different phenomena combining harmonicity and the Gray-Hervella classes.
 Finally, we also analyze the relation between harmonicity and SKT geometry, which is a special class of Hermitian structures defined by $\partial\bar{\partial}\omega=0$ that does not appear in Gray-Hervella classification.

-\textbf{Acknowledgments.} The authors are grateful to Eric Loubeau, Andrés Moreno, Andrei Moroianu and Henrique Sá Earp for their useful comments and suggestions.
+\textbf{Acknowledgments.} The authors are grateful to Eric Loubeau, Andrés Moreno, Andrei Moroianu and Henrique Sá Earp for their useful comments and suggestions as well as to the reviewer for his/her careful reading of the manuscript.
 The authors would also like to thank the hospitality of the Instituto de Matemática, Estatística e Computação Científica at UNICAMP (Brazil), where this work was initiated.